 These little spotlights add a subtle glow to the counter space for better lighting.
 The upper cabinets, with their backlit glass doors, make for a great place to display collectibles or fancy kitchen pieces.

 This kitchen is full of interesting lighting fixtures.
-The under cabinets lights do a great job of illuminating the counters and the kitchen as a whole.
-Small spotlights in the ceiling make up for what the cabinets lights can’t reach.
+The under-cabinet lights do a great job of illuminating the counters and the kitchen as a whole.
+Small spotlights in the ceiling make up for what the cabinet lights can’t reach.
 The creative hanging lights over the island offer great directional light.

 8. Vent Hood Lighting